-The covid-19 pandemic, changing perceptions and more are set to drive cybersecurity and AI innovation, say Forensic Risk Alliance partner Britt Endemann and chief innovation officer Harsh Sutaria.
+The covid-19 pandemic, changing perceptions and more are set to drive cybersecurity and AI innovation, says Forensic Risk Alliance Chief Innovation Officer Harsh Sutaria.

 This article was first published in Global Data Review.

 Last year, research by Risk Based Security revealed that the number of data breaches that occurred in 2020 increased to a staggering 36 billion.
 Perhaps more significant were the hefty fines issued by regulators around the world on corporations for compliance failures, including those levied on Marriot and British Airways, which ran into the millions.

 While data privacy and compliance were cast sharply into the limelight in 2020, there will be more noise around these issues in 2021 as the widespread shift to remote and virtual working takes effect.
 This shift, which was emerging prior to the onset of the pandemic, has opened companies up to more cybersecurity dangers and the risk of compliance breaches.
 This, coupled with the inevitable crackdown by regulators as the pandemic eases, is driving more demand for innovative technology solutions.
 But perceptions around many solutions, such as AI, and their deployment are changing; this will become clearer in 2021.